 No Impact.
-Based on a review of the Alquist-Priolo Earthquake Fault Zoning Map for the Torrance 7.5' Quadrangle, the City of Torrance General Plan (2010), and the Geologic Map of the Long Beach 30' X 60' Quadrangle (Saucedo et al. 2003), the site is not on a known fault.
+Based on a review of the Alquist-Priolo Earthquake Fault Zoning Map for the Torrance 7.5' Quadrangle, the City of Torrance General Plan (2010), and the Geologic Map of the Long Beach 30' X 60' Quadrangle (Saucedo et al. 2003), the site is not located on a known fault.
 Therefore, there is no potential at the site for the rupture of a known earthquake fault.
+No impact related to an earthquake rupture would occur on the site.
 No mitigation measures are required.